Colegiales: Sports

 In this district the Club Atlético Colegiales developed, a football club that plays in the regionalized third tier of Argentine football.
 Today, however, it is in the city of Munro, north of Buenos Aires.

 Tourism

 Colegiales is one of Buenos Aires' smallest districts.
 Its main thoroughfare is Federico Lacroze avenue, where most neighborhood traffic and retail stores are concentrated.
 Alvarez Thomas avenue is a study in contrasts, lined with single-family rowhouses along one side and almost entirely with apartment blocks along the other.
 The avenue also separates Colegiales with its neighbor to the south, the barrio of Chacarita.

-The Pasaje General Paz (a narrow pedestrian promenade) attracts visitors near and far, with its mature trees, bridgepath streams and ornate, balconied Andalusian-style patio.
+The Pasaje General Paz (a narrow pedestrian promenade) attracts visitors near and far, with its mature trees, streams and ornate, balconied Andalusian-style patio.
 Colegiales is also one of the city's "greenest" areas, being also home to Juan José Paso Plaza, Portugal Plaza, San Miguel de Garicoits Plaza, Colegiales Plaza and Mafalda Plaza -known for its whimsical art donated to it by renowned local cartoonist Joaquin Lavado ("Quino").